joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 ### Add Some Data

 Clicking on the _Insert Row_ tab will take you to a screen where you can, well, insert a row.
 Type in some data and click _Save_ to insert a row.
-Then type in some different data and click _Insert Again_ again to insert another row.
+Then type in some different data and click _Insert Again_ to insert another row.

 ![add data](/assets/blog/react-query-with-hasura/7-add-data.png)